cscorley/jedit-mirror/doc/README.txt

   from <http://java.sun.com/products/jfc>.
 Alternatively, upgrade to Java 2, which doesn't require you to install Swing separately.

-- The following three source files will not compile under Java 1.1:

-  bsh/XThis.java
-  bsh/reflect/ReflectManagerImpl.java
-  org/gjt/sp/jedit/textarea/TextRenderer2D.java

-  These files use Java 2-specific features, and are only used when running on Java 2.
-You can safely delete or ignore them if you only plan on running jEdit in Java 1.1.
+- The jEdit source code will not compile under Java 1.1.
+If you want to compile the source yourself, you must do so under at least Java 2 version 1.3, even if you plan on running jEdit under an earlier Java version.

 * Libraries

 jEdit depends on, and comes bundled with the following libraries:

-- gnu.regexp by the Free Software Foundation. jEdit bundles gnu.regexp 1.1.3, with the following minor change:
+- gnu.regexp by the Free Software Foundation. jEdit bundles gnu.regexp 1.1.4.

-  - REMatch.getSubCount() method added

   gnu.regexp is released under the 'GNU Lesser General Public License'.
   The gnu.regexp homepage is <http://www.cacas.org/java/gnu/regexp/>.